Understanding property taxes

 - There is a change in annual budget requirements for municipal operating, library operating, Heartland Housing Foundation requisition and education requisition.

-If your residential assessment increased, you will generally have a total 2013 tax increase greater than the average.
+If your residential assessment increased more than 3.0 per cent, you will generally have a total 2014 tax increase greater than the average.